ironhack-labs/lab-javascript-chronometer/readme.md

 <details>
   <summary> Click here </summary>

 ![](https://education-team-2020.s3-eu-west-1.amazonaws.com/web-dev/labs/chronometer.png)
 </details>

-**This lab is primarily split into two main parts**:
+**This lab is divided  into two main parts**:

 - Part 1: the logic (which you will be adding to the `javascript/chronometer.js` file).
 - Part 2: the DOM manipulation, so we can visually represent and showcase the previously written logic (the code you will add in the `javascript/index.js`).

-Your solution will require the usage of the `setInterval` and `clearInterval` globally available methods.
+Your solution will require the usage of the global methods `setInterval` and `clearInterval`.

 `setInterval` can be called with a function as first argument and a number of milliseconds as the second argument.
 It will run said function every number of milliseconds that you passed it.

 When called, `setInterval` returns a number that can be used to identify the _interval_ that was initialized.
 That same interval can later be stopped by running `clearInterval` and passing it the id of the interval we want to interrupt.

 ### Iteration 1: The logic

-To start, you should be working on the `javascript/chronometer.js` file.
+In the first part of the LAB, you will be working on the `javascript/chronometer.js` file.

 #### The `Chronometer` class